jraede/jquery-number-entry/README.md

 # Customization

-As of this release the only options are `decimalsAllowed` and `format` (either 'usa' or anything else.
+As of this release the only options are `allowNegative`, `decimalsAllowed`, `format` (either 'usa' or anything else.
 If anything else then it will use "," for the decimals separator and "." for the thousands separator.)

 Defaults are:

 ```
 defaults:{
   format:'usa',
-  decimalsAllowed:2
+  decimalsAllowed:2,
+  allowNegative:false
 }
 ```